Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In restructuring procedures, the administration of the company remains with its directors.

 Can an insolvent company obtain further credit or take out additional secured loans during an insolvency procedure?

 The syndic may conclude new contracts in line with the obligations of serving the interests of the bankrupt company and especially the satisfaction of creditors.
 Claims arising from such new contracts are treated as group claims and, as such, pre-deducted claims satisfied before the satisfaction of all other claims.

 Refinancing of the debtor to ensure the continuation of its activities under a rehabilitation agreement or reorganisation plan or during a special administration procedure is generally foreseen by the Bankruptcy Code.
-Such refinancing within the framework of the formal procedures is equipped with a general super-privilege with respect to other creditors.
+Such refinancing within the framework of the formal procedures is, in principle, preferentially treated with respect to other creditors.

 Effect of insolvency on employees